mattallford/Get-RDMDevice/README.md

 Requires the VMware PowerCLI cmdlets - Always run the latest where possible

+This is a function, so dot source the PS1 which will then enable you to use the function.
+For example:
+1. Download and save the ps1 to c:\scripts
+2. Run the following to dot source the script and import the function:
+.
+C:\Scripts\Get-RDMDevice.ps1
+3. You can now run Get-RDMDevice

 # Parameters
 -Location.
 Set the location to limit the scope of virtual machines that are checked for RDM configurations